 What do the Governors do?

 Although the Head Teacher manages the school from day to day, it is the governors, as a corporate body, who are legally responsible for the school and who work together to make decisions which are in the best interest of the children.
 We are accountable to parents, the local community, and the local education authority for the performance of the school.
-We have three core functions:
+We have four core functions:

 - to ensure clarity of vision, ethos and strategic direction